DataDog/dd-trace-py/docs/basic_usage.rst

   @tracer.wrap()
   def business_logic():
-    """A method that would be of interest to trace"""
+    """A method that would be of interest to trace."""
     # ...
     # ...